 - Inflamed, flaking skin that also becomes crusty and dry overnight

 If your dog has any of these symptoms, especially painful, get them checked out by a vet ASAP!
-Depending on how advanced the cancer is, your dog might need surgery or chemo.
+Your dog might need surgery or chemo, depending on how advanced the cancer is.

 It’s harder for heavy-coated dogs to regulate their body temperatures, so they should be kept inside as much as possible to avoid overheating problems.